-If you are invited for an interview you will receive an invitation via MyTAP and you will be able to select an interview date and time.
-For the time being, we are conducting all interviews via Zoom, our online meeting platform.
-Zoom is very easy to use on your laptop, PC, tablet or phone and as soon you have selected a date and time, your recruitment adviser will send you a link to your Zoom interview.
+If you are invited for an interview you will receive an invitation via MyTAP and you will be able to select an interview date and time that suits you.
+This is booked via your MyTAP portal.

 Some courses have individual interviews, some have panel interviews and some courses have both.

 All interviews are conducted in accordance to the Trust’s strict Admissions Policy criteria.
 If you require any assistance due to a disability, please let us know.

 If your application and interview are successful, you will be sent a detailed offer of study via email and in your MyTAP portal.
 It is important that you read the details of your offer carefully as it will set out any conditions and/or recommendations from the Directorate of Education and Training.

 Due to the nature of our courses, many offers will be conditional upon certain requirements such as DBS checks being successfully carried out.
 These will be included in your offer letter.
 The Trust reserves the right to retract an offer where it is found that an applicant is not suitable for the course.
 If the academic team have considered your application to be unsuccessful, we will let you know and provide an opportunity for feedback.

 When you accept your offer, you will need to complete our online offer response form.
 Once we receive this, you will be sent a confirmation email which will guide you through the remaining steps required to complete registration:

 2. Joining the library and access to online resources

 3. Attending Welcome week and your course induction event.

 Before accepting your offer, we ask that you read our regulations for registration and enrolment.